-Goldberg Noone, LLC, often posts information regarding some of our recent personal injury cases.
+Goldberg Noone Abraham, often posts information regarding some of our recent personal injury cases.
 Our goal is to inform the public about what is involved in fighting for justice on behalf of each individual client, and the efforts that we put in to ensure a fair and reasonable financial settlement.

 Case Facts: In March of 2018, our client was riding his Harley Davidson westbound on S.R.
 82 in East Fort Myers.
 As he was approaching the gas station, a vehicle was exiting the parking lot and proceeded to make a right turn directly into our client’s path of travel, resulting in a near-fatal crash.
 The Fort Myers Police Department investigated and determined that the driver of the other vehicle was at fault for failing to yield the biker’s right of way.
 However, the driver’s insurance company tried to deny full responsibility, claiming our client was speeding and should have been able to avoid the crash.